Airport '07: Production

 Hugh Hefner provided his own voice for the episode.
 In the DVD commentary, show producer David Goodman comments that, throughout the episode, little respect is shown for rednecks.
-The Thai women escaping from Quagmire's car after Peter crashes into it were all voiced by Cherry Chevapravatdumrong, a Thai-origin Family Guy writer and producer, while Quagmire (voiced by series creator Seth MacFarlane) utters several phrases in the same language.
+The Thai women escaping from Quagmire's car after Peter crashes into it were all voiced by Cherry Chevapravatdumrong, a Family Guy writer and producer who has Thai ancestry, while Quagmire (voiced by series creator Seth MacFarlane) utters several phrases in the same language.
 MacFarlane said on the commentary that Chevapravatdumrong taught him the phrases and that he did not know their meanings.
-Mayor West is shown reading My Pet Goat to children at a school as he is being told about the plane crash; this is a reference to the reaction of George W. Bush after being informed about the September 11, 2001 attacks.
+Mayor West is shown reading My Pet Goat to children at a school as he is being told about the plane crash, then ignoring the news and continuing to read the book; this is a reference to the reaction of George W. Bush after being informed about the September 11, 2001 attacks.
 The sketch showing news anchorman Tom Tucker showing several scenarios of how the crash could have turned out is a reference, MacFarlane states, "to how irresponsible it is".
 The scenario of the airplane crash survivor slapping his wife eight times was toned down to four on the Fox airing and the syndicated version.
 There is also a crotch shot of Peter getting out of Paris Hilton's car, which was censored with pixelization on TV, but shown uncensored on DVD.

 The name that the person specified on the telephone when ringing the Griffins' house to contact Quagmire ("Long Rod von HugenDong") was changed, as broadcasting standards personnel objected to the original name (which was "Long Rod von HugenSchlong").
 The "Prom Night Dumpster Baby" gag was pitched by Danny Smith.
 Walter Murphy organized a 40-piece orchestra to perform the musical for the episode.
 The scene of Quagmire working as Joe's diaper changer (with Joe so humiliated over it that he asks Quagmire to help him commit suicide) was edited on Fox (but not Cartoon Network), as Fox objected to the feces joke and the suicide reference.
 The "Who Else But Quagmire" cutaway which implied that Quagmire had sex with a dead woman met with objection from Fox censors who were more concerned that the violated dead woman was implied to be a virgin.
 After engaging in sex with an airport worker, Quagmire states "the contents of your vagina may have shifted during coitus."
 On FOX, "vagina" was changed to "panties."
 The conversation between Hugh Hefner and Quagmire in the airport has a slight echo, due to recording in Hefner's den, rather than the production studios.
 As a result, an echo of similar level was added to Quagmire's voice in order to equal both voices out.

 In addition to the regular cast and Hefner, voice actor Barclay DeVeau, voice actor Phil LaMarr, voice actress Rachael MacFarlane and voice actor Fred Tatasciore guest starred in the episode.
 Recurring guest voice actors Lori Alan, actor Ralph Garman, writer Mark Hentemann, writer Danny Smith, writer Alec Sulkin and writer John Viener made minor appearances.